How to Document a Process

-If you are setting off in this journey with no experience of using software tools, then apply the 'KISS' principle.
+If you are setting off on this journey with no experience in using software tools, then apply the 'KISS' principle.
 Before you embark on shortlisting and identifying potential software products, be sure that you have addressed:

 - Who will be the user community for the documents you will create?

 In developing your documentation, remember that you can use simple word editing and flowcharting software, using MS Office products, for creating the documents, for instance.
 Many organizations still use this basic but effective method.

 The benefit of using automated documentation tools comes when you have many processes.
 It becomes unwieldy to manage and maintain them, or you are looking for quality assurance certification where the software can speed up the adoption process.

 In searching for software providers for these tools, you will find many products for developing process/procedure documentation, from simple Visio-type tools to sophisticated Business Process Management tools that incorporate documentation as part of their offering.
 They suit organizations with less than 50 employees to large enterprises with thousands of employees, and multi-company organization structures, so a clear focus is required of the type of tool you seek.

 Most of these tools work independently, but they can also interface with your business systems so that the documentation is readily available as you carry out your tasks (i.e., at the point of use).